-The national government body responsible for transport in Britain, and therefore in overall control of the roads.
-It has no direct involvement, and its responsibilities are carried out by a range of agencies and local authorities.
+The national government body responsible for transport in Britain, and therefore in overall control of the road network.
+It is mainly responsible for policy decisions, and its responsibilities are carried out by a range of agencies and local authorities.

-This responsibility has previously been held by the Roads Board; Ministry of Transport; Department of the Environment; Department of Transport; Department for the Environment, Transport and the Regions; Department for Transport, Local Government and the Regions.
+In having responsibility for funding and maintaining the road network, it is the successor to the Road Board, the Ministry of Transport, the Department of the Environment, the Department of Transport, the Department for the Environment, Transport and the Regions, and the Department for Transport, Local Government and the Regions.

 The process of removing trunk status from a road, so it becomes the responsibility of local authorities.

 An acronym for "Defunct In Original Location".
 Simon Mold came up with this word to give the folk of SABRE a way of describing one of their favourite types of historical roads.